Self-Validated Ensemble Models for Design of Experiments: SVEM

 SVEM blends concepts from bootstrapping with those of ensemble modeling to fit validated predictive models to data from designed experiments.
-SVEM is a very general algorithm that can be used to fit many types of data (e.g. design data, observational data) and predictive modeling strategies, however our focus in this section is the fitting of linear models of the form shown in Equation \ref{eqn:intro}.
+Although we present SVEM in the context of design of experiments, it is a general algorithm that can be used to fit many different types of data (e.g.observational data) and predictive modeling strategies.
+In this work, our focus is the fitting of linear models of the form shown in Equation \ref{eqn:intro}.

-The key component of the SVEM algorithm is a form of bootstrapping called fractionally weighted bootstrapping (FWB) \citep{Xu_Apps_FRW}.
-Bootstrapping, as originally developed by \cite{Efron_Bootstrap}, is a re-sampling technique often used as a basis for inference on population parameters.
-In its most basic form, bootstrapping generates a set of $N$ bootstrapped samples by sampling with replacement from an original data set of size $N$.
+Bootstrapping generates a set of samples of size $N$ by sampling with replacement from an original data set of size $N$.
 Some of the original observations occur more than once in the re-sampled set, while others do not occur \citep{Efron_Tib_Bootstrap}.

-Each observation in a bootstrapped re-sample is assigned an integer weight (including 0) based upon how many times that observation was selected for that re-sample. \cite{Rubin_Bootstrap} modified the original bootstrap algorithm to use fractional weights.
-Both the original Efron method and the Rubin fractional-weighting method use sampling with replacement, and so some observations may not appear in the re-sample.
+Each observation in a bootstrapped re-sample is assigned an integer weight (including 0) based upon how many times that observation was selected for that re-sample.
+The bootstrap uses sampling with replacement.
+Therefore, some observations may appear more than once in the re-sample.

-In order to apply the bootstrapping concept to data from a designed experiment, every observation in the experimental design must be included in every re-sample.
-For this reason, the SVEM algorithm employs a modified version of fractionally weighted bootstrapping.
-This modified approach is referred to as \textit{generalized bootstrapping} (\cite{Chatterjee_Generalized_Bootstrap,Bose_U_Statistic_Book}).
-Generalized bootstrapping includes all of the original $N$ observations in each re-sample, but on each iteration of the bootstrap, new factional weights are randomly assigned to the original observations.

-As noted in Section~\ref{sec:intro}, a challenge to building predictive models from design of experiments data is the lack of sufficient data to create a validation partition.
-Every observation is usually needed in order to fit models of varying sizes.
-Using a modification of FWB, SVEM is able to use the original data set for both training and for validation.
-We refer to this approach as \textit{auto-validation} or \textit{self-validation}.
-We demonstrate in Sections~\ref{sec:sim} and \ref{sec:casestudy} that this scheme is effective in fitting validated predictive models.
+In the SVEM algorithm we use a different bootstrapping procedure with a modified weighting scheme called fractionally weighted bootstrapping (FWB) \citep{Xu_Apps_FRW}.
+FWB does not sample with replacement.
+Instead every observation is included in every re-sample.
+However the fractional-weights assigned to each observation are different in every re-sample.
+Because FWB does not exclude observations in re-samples it is ideal for data for an experimental design where preserving the full structure of the design in the modeling process is imperative.
+SVEM uses FWB to assign observations to either a training or a ``self-validation'' sample.